ahmettulutas/MemeGeneratorV2/README.md

 # MemeGeneratorV2
-In this project I have used @reduxjs/toolkit and redux-persist.
+In this project I used @reduxjs/toolkit and redux-persist.
 You can find an example for createAsyncThunk below.
 ```js
 export const loadAllMemes = createAsyncThunk(